CrunchyData/crunchy-postgresql-manager/docs/openshift.md

 I chose the 'chcon' command.
 It is my guess at this point that I will be able to run that command when I provision the volumes under openshift, if so, we are fine, if not, then I'll probably have to run the containers as 'priviledged', that is, if Openshift/Kube will allow that!

+For Kube deployment:
+	cd ~/cpm/images/crunchy-admin/conf
+	openshift kube create pods -c ./cpm-admin-pod.json